'I Could Not Allow That To Stand': Ocasio-Cortez Rebukes Republican For Vulgar Insult

 Rep. Alexandria Ocasio-Cortez, D-N.Y., took to the House floor Thursday morning to admonish the insults hurled at her by Rep. Ted Yoho, R-Fla., earlier this week.

-Yoho confronted Ocasio-Cortez on the steps of the Capitol on Monday, calling her "disgusting" for linking poverty to crime rates in New York City.
+Yoho confronted Ocasio-Cortez on the steps of the Capitol on Monday, Ocasio-Cortez said, calling her "disgusting" for linking poverty to crime rates in New York City.

 "I was minding my own business walking up the steps, and Rep. Yoho put his finger in my face.
 He called me disgusting.
 He called me crazy.
 He called me out of my mind.
 And he called me dangerous," she said.